Role of alkaline metal in the rare-earth triangular antiferromagnet KYbO$_2$: Results

 Field-induced magnetic order is further monitored by specific heat measurements performed with the $^3$He insert down to 0.5\,K (see Fig.~\ref{fig:4}).
 No magnetic order is observed in zero field, similar to NaYbO$_2$.
 Specific heat reveals a broad maximum indicative of short-range magnetic order, as well as a small anomaly around 2.3\,K due to the magnetic ordering transition in the Yb$_2$O$_3$ impurity phase~\cite{Moon1967}.

 Magnetic field systematically shifts the specific heat maximum toward higher temperatures, the same can be observed for NaYbO$_2$ (see Fig.~\ref{fig:6}).
-Above 2\,T, field-induced long-range magnetic order in KYbO$_2$ is revealed a $\lambda$-type anomaly.
+Above 2\,T, field-induced long-range magnetic order in KYbO$_2$ is revealed by a $\lambda$-type anomaly.
 The ordering peak shifts to higher temperatures on increasing the field up to 3\,T, then shifts to lower temperatures on further increasing the field up to 4.5\,T. At 5\,T, the onset of the ordering peak is still visible but the peak itself lies below our measurement range.
 A qualitatively similar behavior is observed in NaYbO$_2$ (Fig.~\ref{fig:6}).

-By tracing the $\lambda$-type anomaly in different magnetic fields, as well as the start and end of the magnetization plateau and the kink in the magnetic susceptibility, we construct field-temperature phase diagrams for both KYbO$_2$ and NaYbO$_2$ (Fig.~\ref{fig:5}).
-They show that the stability region of the plateau phase in the K compound is merely scaled down with respect to the Na one, in line with the weaker magnetic interactions in KYbO$_2$.
+By tracing the $\lambda$-type anomaly in different magnetic fields, the start and end of the magnetization plateau ({ determined from the maxima in the second derivative of $M(H)$}), and the kink in the magnetic susceptibility, we construct field-temperature phase diagrams for both KYbO$_2$ and NaYbO$_2$ (Fig.~\ref{fig:5}).
+They show that the stability region of the plateau phase in the K compound is merely scaled down with respect to the Na one, in line with the weaker magnetic interactions in the former.

 Above 5\,T, NaYbO$_2$ displays a clear splitting between the plateau end measured by $M(H)$ and the magnetic ordering transition measured by $C_p(T)$.
 This splitting indicates that another ordered phase should appear above the plateau region.
 It may be a noncollinear V-type phase that has been pinpointed in Co-based triangular antiferromagnets~\cite{Liu2019} and also proposed theoretically~\cite{Ye_2017O,Ye_2017}.
 The KYbO$_2$ data show no clear signatures of such a phase, although the temperature range of our measurements was probably insufficient for detecting it.
 Experiments below 0.5\,K would be necessary to clarify this point.